 Whether you’re working in a small university research lab or for a large pharmaceutical company, saving money is a key priority.
 This includes saving on small expenditures, like labels, which can add up over time.
 Unfortunately, saving money isn’t as easy as pushing a button.
-Below you’ll find some tips you can follow to reduce costs when choosing your ideal labeling solution.
+Below you’ll find some tips you can follow to keep label costs down and reduce expenses when choosing your ideal labeling solution.

 #1 – Label Size

 The dimensions of the label determine its cost.
 As such, if a slightly smaller label can still accommodate all the necessary information while remaining clear and legible, making the switch can result in substantial cost savings.